Texas Exes Executive and Leadership Team

 Leadership Overview

-Texas Exes has 6 executives leading key functions including finance, administration, chapter leadership, and overall governance.
+Texas Exes has 6 executives leading key functions including finance, administration, strategy, and chapter operations.

-Driven by a commitment to alumni engagement, Texas Exes supports the University of Texas at Austin by fostering lifelong connections and providing essential resources for its graduates and students.
+Driven by a commitment to lifelong learning, Texas Exes strengthens the University of Texas at Austin community by fostering enduring connections among alumni, supporting current students through scholarships, and promoting professional development.
+The association's impact is felt through its extensive network and dedication to the Longhorn spirit.

 Leadership Roles at Texas Exes